usus-m/Home-assistant-Power-price-prediction/README.md

 - [HACS](https://hacs.xyz/) with the   [apexcharts-card](https://github.com/RomRider/apexcharts-card) installed, for the chart

 ## Setup
+0.  **Get your API key from eupowerprices**

+  Go to https://eupowerprices.com/api/login/ and write your email. \
+  Press Send Sign-in Link and confirm your email.\
+  After login go to https://eupowerprices.com/api/portal/ and request access for your Area.\
+  Wait until you receive approval. (may be few days) \
+  Generate  API Key

 1. **Add your API key** to your real `secrets.yaml` (do not commit this file):